subirvarma/GeneralCognitics/_posts/2022-10-15-ConvNetsPart1.md

 ![](https://subirvarma.github.io/GeneralCognitics/images/convnet21.png)

-*Figure 13*
+*Figure 13(a)*

 2D Convolutional Networks are ideal to do Image Processing, since they are able to process 3D image tensors in their native format.
 But there are important datasets that are either 1D or 2D tensors, examples include:

 - Natural Language Processing: Sentences can be represented as a 2D tensor, with a row for each word and the columns with the feature representations for the corresponding word.
 - Structured Tabular Datasets: These are the most common type of datasets, and can be either a 1D vector or a 2D matrix.

-The idea of doing local filtering using convolutions can be extended to these types of datasets by used 1D Convolutions, as shown in Figure 13.
+The idea of doing local filtering using convolutions can be extended to these types of datasets by used 1D Convolutions, as shown in Figure 13(a).
 The bottom part of the figure shows a 1D Convolution using a 2x1 filter with a depth of 4 (in blue).
 An Activation Map in this case is no longer a 2D matrix, but instead is a 1D vector.
 The 1D Convolutions acts on the 1D Input Activation Map, and converts into an output 1D Activation Map, as shown.
-If there are D such 1D filters, then each of them will generate its own output Activation Map, resulting an output of tensor shape (4,4) as shown.
+If there are 4 such 1D filters, then each of them will generate its own output Activation Map, resulting an output of tensor shape (4,4) as shown.

-The process of sliding (or convolving) the 2x1 filter across the input is illustrated in Figure 14.
+The process of sliding (or convolving) the 2x1 filter across the input is illustrated in Figure 13(b).
 It is easy to see that the formula $ W_{r+1} = \frac{W_r-F_r+2P_r}{S_r}+1 $ that was derived for the size of the output Activation Map in 2D Convolutions continues to hold for this case as well.

 ![](https://subirvarma.github.io/GeneralCognitics/images/convnet22.png)

-*Figure 14*
+*Figure 13(b)*

-The 1D Convolutional model to process the IMDB dataset is illustrated in Figure 14.
+The 1D Convolutional model to process the IMDB Moview Review dataset is illustrated in Figure 14.
 The Embedding Layer converts each review from a 1D vector of integers of size 500, into a 2D matrix of shape (500,128), with rows representing words from the review in vector format.
-The 128 size vector representation for the words is learnt as part of the training.
+The 128 size embedded vector representation for the words is learnt as part of the training.

 Note that a Flatten Layer is no longer needed unlike for the case of Dense Feed Forward Networks, since the 1D ConvNet model is capable of processing the text input in its native 2D format.